-The updated RCN guidance Competencies: Travel health nursing: career and competence development (2018) provides information on current guidelines and standards of care of travellers and define the standards of care expected for a competent nurse, experienced/proficient nurse and a senior practitioner/expert nurse working in travel health nursing.
+The updated RCN guidance Competencies: Travel health nursing: career and competence development (2018) provides information on current guidelines and standards of care for travellers and describes the standards of care expected for; a competent nurse, experienced/proficient nurse and a senior practitioner/expert nurse working at that level.
+For NMC Revalidation purposes, nurses should be aware of their own competence levels and maintain the necessary skills for their level of practice.
 Royal College of Nursing (2018) Competencies: travel health nursing: career and competence development, London: RCN.

-The 2018 version has been developed following an extensive audit and evaluation of previous editions.
-See: Executive summary: perceptions of the RCN Travel Health Competencies Document.
+The 2018 version was developed following an extensive audit and evaluation of previous editions.
+See: Executive summary: perceptions of the RCN Travel Health Competencies.

 Travel health nursing: Career and competence development.
 Sample travel risk management form